Skip to content

 Where will we be seen?

-Appointments can be arranged in schools, colleges, nurseries, pre-schools, your child’s home or “The Speech Den”.
+Initial appointments are usually offered at “The Speech Den”.
 Our service aims to meet the needs of each individual child/young person and therefore the venue for appointments may vary from session to session – however, this will be discussed and agreed by all parties.
-This is all part of our client-centred holistic approach.
+This is all part of our client-centred, holistic approach.
+We try our best to accommodate everybody but may not be able to offer offsite visits on a regular basis.

 When can my child be seen?